IntroductionOteake Conservation Park has several tracks suitable for four wheel driving that are open between Labour Weekend and 30 April.

 Distance: 19 km

 From Hawkdun Runs Road a 4WD track crosses open grassland for about 3 km to the Manuherikia River junction.
 From here a popular, well-formed track follows the east branch and climbs steadily to Little Omarama Saddle, providing access to Oteake's tops and descends to Broken Hut Road carpark.
+This road is open to vehicles from Labour Weekend until 30 April.

 West Manuherikia Track